Market-Building vs. Market-Preserving

 “Dominant theories in political economy are about ‘good’ institutions (such as professional bureaucracies, rule of law, private property rights protection) that are necessary to preserve markets that have already been built.
 However, where markets barely exist, which is the situation facing pre-modernized societies, building markets from the ground up demands drastically different institutions and strategies.”

-“By mapping the process of coevolution between bureaucracies and markets, I arrive at a core conclusion that integrates and yet departs from conventional wisdoms: The types of state capacity for growth promotion vary over the course of development… it is the adaptive refashioning of preexisting ‘weak’ institutions that first built markets.
+“By mapping the process of coevolution, I arrive at a core conclusion that integrates and yet departs from conventional wisdoms: The types of state capacity for growth promotion vary over the course of development, not only among countries but also within a single country.
+Even more surprisingly, I find that the bureaucratic forms that initially sparked growth defied Weberian norms of ‘good’ bureaucracies, including technocratic specialization and impersonality.
+In other words, it is the adaptive refashioning of preexisting “weak” institutions that first built markets.
 Weberian bureaucracies serve to preserve markets.”

 “In other words, this is a stage-variant theory of institutions.
 What works for advanced economies may not work for start-up economies, and vice versa.”